marcomarino123/Bethe-Salpeter-equation/README.md

 # BSE
-BSE from a Tigh-Binding hamiltonian
+BSE from a Tigh-Binding Hamiltonian

-if you wanna partecipate in the building process, write me

-next future: a package to do also GW...
+(q->0 implemented, but the structure to consider also the q\neq0 is built)

+Magnetic and Not-Magnetic Systems

+debugging the Excitonic-Hamiltonian Part